SuHui03/guanchengWan.github.io/_pages/about.md

 - *2023.10:* I attended China National Computer Congress (CNCC) and was awarded the honor of CCF (China Computer Federation) Elite Collegiate Award (102 Students nation-wide).

-- *2023.10:* I won the National Scholarship for the second time (0.2% nationa-wide), and was selected the Pacemaker to Merit Student of WHU (Award Rate: 60/59774=0.1%).
+- *2023.10:* I won the National Scholarship for the second time (0.2% nationa-wide), and was selected the Pacemaker to Merit Student  (Award Rate: 60/59774=0.1%).

 - *2023.08:* We attended *The 32nd INTERNATIONAL JOINT
 CONFERENCE ON ARTIFICIAL INTELLIGENCE* and presented our work in Macao.